jcrist/msgspec/_sources/supported-types.rst.txt

 --------

 `uuid.UUID` values are serialized as RFC4122_ encoded strings in all protocols.
+Subclasses of `uuid.UUID` are also supported for encoding only.

 When decoding, both hyphenated and unhyphenated forms are supported.

 .. code-block:: python